cube-alchemy/cube-alchemy/README.md

 - **Simplicity**: Declarative queries achieve slicing and dicing in pure Python with less ad‑hoc joins.

-- **Concistency**: Define your queries and use them everywhere with the same logic and filtering behavior.
+- **Consistency**: Define your queries and use them everywhere with the same logic and filtering behavior.

-- **Maintainability**: Centralized business logic in reusable components.
+- **Maintainability**: Centralized analytical logic in reusable components.

 - **Integration**: Power fully interactive analytics apps using frameworks like Streamlit or Panel, or expose it to a web client.